kaspth/active_record-associated_object/README.md

 If we put it in a classic Service Object, we've got access to a `def call` method and that's it — what if we need other methods that operate on the state?
 And then having `PublishPost` or a similar ad-hoc name in `app/services` can pollute that folder over time.

-What if we instead identified a `Publisher` collaborator object?
+What if we instead identified a `Publisher` collaborator object, a Ruby class that handles publishing?
 What if we required it to be placed within `Post::` to automatically help connote the object as belonging to and collaborating with `Post`?
-Then we'd get `app/models/post/publisher.rb` which guides naming and gives more organization in your app automatically by following that convention — and helps prevent that junk drawer.
+Then we'd get `app/models/post/publisher.rb` which guides naming and gives more organization in your app automatically through that convention — and helps prevent a junk drawer from forming.

 This is what Associated Objects are!
-So we could define it like this:
+We'd define it like this:

 ```ruby
 # app/models/post/publisher.rb